 R is employed as a tax consultant.
 On R's premises is a separate room that is used as a home office, which is specifically equipped and regularly used for purposes of R's employment.
-The office is the only north-facing room on the premises, and R's children are permitted to play in the room on winter afternoons and on weekends.
+The office is the only north-facing room on the premises.
+During the week after work and on weekends, family members play and conduct hobby-related activities in the room.